grahamscott/pusherrestdotnet/README.md

+THIS PROJECT IS DORMANT, PLEASE USE https://github.com/leggetter/pusher-rest-dotnet INSTEAD

 The Pusher REST .NET project is implementation of the Pusher REST API in C#.

 It provides functionality to let you trigger events using the Pusher REST API in addition to